gyhdc/wheat-simulation/README.md

 4. Optionally, set custom parameters (defaults are available).
 5. Use `train.py` in `Models/YOLOV7` to start training the model.
 Expected results should appear within 25-75 epochs.

-## Evaluation
+## Test
+1. In `detect.py`, modify custom parameters as needed (defaults are acceptable).
+2. Set the path for the test dataset.
+3. Run the script for detection.
+Results will be available in the `runs/detect` folder.
-1. In the `main.py`  inside `Assess`, specify the path for the test dataset labels and the labels of the detected results.
+4. In the `main.py`  inside `Assess`, specify the path for the labels of the test dataset and the labels of detection results.
-2. Perform the evaluation.
+5. Perform test.
 Results will be printed in the console.

 ## Detection (Inference)
 1. In `detect.py`, modify custom parameters as needed (defaults are acceptable).